anton-novak/community-board-bot/README.md

 <p align="center">
 <img src="./for_readme/apartment_pic.png" />
 </p>

-Community Board bot is a Telegram bot with a mini-app that provides a convenient way to post and view ads for a local community: residents of an apartment block, employees of an office or any other.
-WIP.
+Community Board bot is a Telegram bot with a mini-app that provides a convenient way to post and view ads for a local community, like residents of an apartment block or employees of an office.

 # Motivation
 There are many C2C ad sites out there (like eBay), but they can be an overkill.
-Sometimes it is easier for people to reach out to their local community when they want to give away or sell something.
-There's usually a certain level of trust between members of a community.
-Inspection, delivery and payment are much more convenient to arrange which makes the process faster for the seller.
-For that reason the poster is also more likely to give away or sell items that would otherwise end up in a dump.
+Sometimes it is easier for people to reach out to the local community when they want to give away or sell something.
+There's usually a certain level of trust in the community.
+Inspection, delivery and payment are easier to arrange which makes the process faster for the poster.
+For that reason the poster is also more likely to give away or sell items that would otherwise end up in garbage.
 Finally, posting ads locally simply allows people to connect with their neighbours or co-workers.

-Often people community chats as ad boards, but there disadvantages to that: the ads get lost in the stream of messages, there are limited ways to track them, and chat members can disapprove of that.
-There may be no chat at all, or some people do not wish to be part of it because of the toxicity.
-The Community Board bot solves these problems by providing a dedicated place for the ads while keeping it local.
+Often people use community chats as ad boards, but there are disadvantages to that: the ads get lost in the stream of messages, there are limited ways to track them, and chat members can disapprove of that.
+There may be no chat at all, or some people may not be members of it because of the toxicity (that happens a lot!).
+The Community Board bot solves these problems by providing a dedicated mini-app for the ads while keeping it local.

 # Features
 * Complete in-bot ad posting process with editing, validation and error handling.